regionostergotland/Physical_activity/proposals/2019-07-03_sbrs/README.md

 activites.
 Information about terrain and road surface may help interpretating a cycling session but cannot be used for a swim in a pool.

-Specialization has thus been used in order to not have a large single archetype with data elements for every possible activity and not having to duplicate all the common elements for each activity.
+Specialization has therefore been used in order to not have a large single archetype with data elements for every possible activity and not having to duplicate all the common elements for each activity.

 A reason to use specialization instead of clusters for each activity is that with specialization it is possible to add both data and state elements that are